openstack-archive/tap-as-a-service/INSTALL.rst

 TaaS requires the 'Port Security' Neutron ML2 extension.
 Please make sure that this extension has been enabled.

-Adding the folowing to 'local.conf' while installing devstack will enable 'Port Security' extension.
+Adding the following to 'local.conf' while installing DevStack will enable 'Port Security' extension.
 (It's enabled by default)

     Q_ML2_PLUGIN_EXT_DRIVERS=port_security